23 Applications of the Conservation Laws

 (32) \begin{equation*} p_1 + \frac{1}{2} \varrho V_1^2 + \varrho \, g \, z_1 = p_2 + \frac{1}{2} \varrho V_2^2 + \varrho \, g \, z_2 \end{equation*}

 The change in air pressure between the levels at z_1 and z_2 is minimal, so it can be assumed that p_1 = p_2.
 Also, if the fluid in the tank is assumed to be of much greater volume than the volume flow rate out of the siphon, then z_2 = constant.
-Therefore, under these assumptions, the Bernoulli equation becomes
+Therefore, under these quasi-steady assumptions, the Bernoulli equation becomes

 (33) \begin{equation*} p_1 + \frac{1}{2} \varrho V_1^2 + \varrho \, g \, z_1 = p_1 + 0 + \varrho \, g \, z_2 \end{equation*}